Donald Wuerl: Early career

 Wuerl was ordained a priest for the Diocese of Pittsburgh on December 17, 1966, by Bishop Francis Frederick Reh.
 After his ordination, Wuerl was assigned as assistant pastor at St. Rosalia Parish in Pittsburgh's Greenfield neighborhood and as priest-secretary to Bishop John Wright.

-After Wright was elevated to cardinal in 1969, Wuerl became his full-time priest-secretary in Vatican City from 1969 until Wright's death in 1979.
+After Wright was elevated to cardinal in 1969, Wuerl became his full-time priest-secretary in Vatican City from 1969 until Wright died in 1979.
 While in Rome.
 Wuerl attended the Pontifical University of St. Thomas Aquinas Angelicum where he obtained a Doctor of Sacred Theology degree in 1974.

-Because Wright was recovering from surgery and confined to a wheelchair, Wuerl, as Wright's priest-secretary, was one of three non-cardinals permitted inside the conclave that selected Karol Wojtyla as Pope John Paul II in 1978.
+Because Wright was recovering from surgery and used a wheelchair, Wuerl, as Wright's priest-secretary, was one of three non-cardinals permitted inside the papal conclave that selected Karol Wojtyla as Pope John Paul II in 1978.
 (Wright had missed the first of the two 1978 conclaves.)

 In 1976, Wuerl co-wrote with Thomas Comerford Lawler and Ronald David Lawler a catechism for adults, The Teaching of Christ.
 It has been reprinted several times and has been widely translated.

 Wuerl served as rector at Saint Paul Seminary in Pittsburgh from 1981 to 1985.
 In 1982, he was appointed executive secretary to Bishop John Aloysius Marshall of Burlington, Vermont, who was leading a Vatican-mandated study of US seminaries.